StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/create-a-new-case.md

     **- Sharing**

     By default, [global sharing rules set at the organization level](../../../administration/organizations/about-organizations-sharing-rules.md#global-sharing-rules) are applied when you create a new case.
 Here, you can modify these rules to apply local sharing settings to the case.
-You can modify local sharing rules for tasks and observables linked to the case after it is created.
-For more details, see the [Share a Case](../cases/share-a-case.md) topic.
+You can modify local sharing rules for tasks and observables linked to the case after it's created.
+For more details, see [Share a Case](../cases/share-a-case.md).

 4. Select **Confirm**.